duglin/docker/docs/sources/reference/commandline/cli.md

     Usage: docker wait CONTAINER [CONTAINER...]

-    Block until a container stops, then print its exit code.
+    Block until a container, or exec, stops, then print its exit code.